THE AMERICAN ASSOCIATION OF

 Section 1.
 Fiscal Year.
 The fiscal year shall correspond with that of AAUW National and shall begin on July 1.

 Section 2.
 Financial Policies.
-The Executive Team shall set and maintain policies and procedures to control financial records consistent with generally accepted accounting principles and federal, state and local laws including an annual financial review.
+The Executive Team shall set and maintain policies and procedures to control financial records consistent with generally accepted accounting principles and federal, state, and local laws, including an annual financial review.

 Section 3.
 Budget.
 The Executive Team shall adopt an annual budget.

 ARTICLE XII.
-AFFILLIATE AMENDMENTS TO THE BYLAWS
+AFFILIATE AMENDMENTS TO THE BYLAWS

 Provisions of the Affiliate’s bylaws not mandated by AAUW may be amended by a two-thirds (unless otherwise stipulated by state law) vote of members voting after a quorum is attained.
 Proposed bylaws amendments shall be sent to the entire membership at least thirty (30) days prior to the applicable meeting.